GiovanniSalmeri/yellow-restrict/README.md

 ## How to restrict the access to one or more pages

 Add a `Restrict` setting at the top of a page to protect it and its descendant pages (top pages are considered children of the home page).
 The value of the setting is a comma separated list of users and/or groups that may access the page with their credentials.
-The names of groups are prepended with `#`.
+The names of groups are prepended with `@`.

 Usernames, passwords and groups are defined in a file `system/extensions/restrict.ini` with the following syntax:

 ```
-username:password:#group1,#group2...
+username:password:@group1,@group2...
 ```

 You can specify for each username zero or more groups it belongs to.
-All usernames belong moreover to an implicit group `#all`.
+All usernames belong moreover to an implicit group `@all`.

 This extension relies on the [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 For sensitive data use it only over an encrypted connection (`https://`).
 For a simpler alternative there is the [Private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private).